Growing Cosine Unit: A Novel Oscillatory Activation Function That Can Speedup Training and Reduce Parameters in Convolutional Neural Networks: Conclusion

 \section{Conclusion}

-This paper explored the possible advantage of using oscillatory activation functions that differ drastically from ReLU like activation functions in the convolutional layers of deep CNNs.
-Extensive comparisons of performance on CIFAR-10, CIFAR-100 and Imagenette indicate that a new activation function $C(z)= z \cos (z) $ significantly outperforms all popular activation functions on testing-set accuracy.
-The new activation function GCU allows certain classification tasks to be solved with significantly fewer neurons.
-In particular the famous XOR problem which hitherto required a network with a minimum of 3 neurons for its solution was solved with a single neuron using the proposed oscillatory GCU activation function.
-Intriguingly the decision boundary of a single GCU neuron is observed to consist of infinitely many parallel hyperplanes instead of a single hyperplane.
+This paper explored the possible advantages of using oscillatory activation functions that differ drastically from ReLU like activation functions in the convolution layers of deep CNNs.
+In the past some weakly non-monotonic activations functions that very closely resemble ReLU have been considered \cite{DBLP:journals/corr/abs-1908-08681}, but these activation functions suffer from the same theoretical limitations as ReLU like activation functions (Section \ref{limitations}).
+Extensive comparisons of performance on CIFAR-10, CIFAR-100 and Imagenette indicate that a new activation function $C(z)= z \cos (z) $ significantly outperforms all popular activation functions on testing-set accuracy and speed of convergence.
+The proposed GCU activation function allows certain classification tasks to be solved with significantly fewer neurons.
+In particular the famous XOR problem which hitherto required a network with a minimum of 3 neurons for its solution was solved with a single GCU neuron.
+Intriguingly the decision boundary of a single GCU neuron is observed to consist of infinitely many parallel hyperplanes instead of a single hyperplane since the GCU activation has infinitely many zeros.
 Experimental results indicate that the use of oscillatory activation functions improve gradient flow and alleviate the vanishing gradient problem.
 Improved gradient flow can be attributed to GCU activation having small derivative values only close to isolated points in the domain instead of on entire infinite intervals.
-However a more detailed theoretical analysis is necessary to validate the advantages of having oscillatory activation functions.
+The findings in this research indicate that a wider class of functions that drastically differ from the popular ReLU like functions can serve as useful activation functions in CNNs.
+In particular the recent discovery of neurons with oscillating activation in the human cerebral cortex capable of individually learning the XOR function like the GCU neuron proposed in this paper provides a biological inspiration for oscillating activation functions \cite{doi:10.1126/science.aax6239}, \cite{poirazi2003pyramidal}.
+Future work will explore more oscillating activation functions to attempt to identify even better activation functions \cite{DBLP:journals/corr/abs-2111-04020}.